alexjcm/vaccination-inventory/README.md

 ### Execute shell command inside container

-Execute shell command inside container to initialize some sample records in the database
+Execute shell command inside container to initialize some sample records in the database:

 `docker exec -it dev-postgres bash`